 Ideational power can also come from a position qua position, however, since ideas and values infuse the exercise of power and perceptions of position (Lukes 2005).
 Theories about the structures and practices of elite ideational domination abound among continental philosophers and macro-sociologists (e.g., Bourdieu 1994; Foucault 2000; Gramsci 1971).
-But as we have already seen, the importance of discourse means that regardless of the power of the background ideational context, in which people may very well be socialized into a certain manner of thinking and arguing through elite-dominated ideas, foreground discursive abilities enable those self-same people to reason about and critique those ideational structures.
-But this is not to suggest that therefore simply recognizing, arguing about, and thereby seeking to delegitimize the power of elites' ideas necessarily changes the structures of power and the power of position.
-Structural power is also the power not to listen.
+But the importance of discourse means that regardless of the power of the background ideational context, in which people may very well be socialized into a certain manner of thinking through elite-dominated ideas, foreground discursive abilities enable those self-same people to reason about and critique those ideational structures.
+But this is not to suggest that therefore simply recognizing, contesting, and thereby seeking to delegitimize the power of elites' ideas necessarily changes the structures of power and the power of position or coercion.
+Structural power is also the power not to listen, and to impose.